andikleen/ftracer/README.md

 It allows to trace every call in a instrumented user applications.
 It is useful for debugging and performance analysis due to its fine grained time stamp.

+It relies on gcc generating a call on top of every function call.

 The tracing slows every function call down.
 The tracing is per thread and does not create a global bottleneck.

 Note that the time stamps include the overhead from the tracing.

-Requires gcc 4.7+ and a x86_64 system and the ability to rebuild
+Requires gcc 4.7+ and a x86_64 system and the ability to rebuild the program.

 Quick howto:
      cd ftrace